SinhaYash23/SCT_DS_Task1/README.md

 ![image](https://github.com/user-attachments/assets/6ac7f37e-60a9-4b01-9ca4-d501a63d4e10)

-Welcome to my submission for Task 1 of the Data Science Internship at SkillCraft Technology.
 In this task, I have performed Exploratory Data Analysis (EDA) on a dataset provided, focusing on creating a visualization to represent the distribution of a categorical or continuous variable.

 ## Dataset
 The dataset used for this task is **world_population_dataset**.
 This dataset contains records of population from the year 2001 to 2022.